ftovaro/idfive_test/README.md

 ## Some screenshots ##

-Here are some screenshot of the web site.
+Here are some screenshot of the web site: